richardnidhog/richardnidhog.github.io/_projects/2_Vega_lite_project.md

 # Exploring Licensing Trends: An Insightful Analysis Through Visualizations

 ## Introduction

-In this paper, we present an in-depth analysis of licensing data for the fall of 2022 using visualization techniques.
-We aim to reveal trends in license issuance, activation status, and modifications over time.
+In this paper, I present an in-depth analysis of licensing data for the fall of 2022 using visualization techniques.
+I aim to reveal trends in license issuance, activation status, and modifications over time.
 The analysis in this paper utilizes a combination of Python, Altair, and Vega-lite.
-By producing visual representations and providing an interactive experience, we hope that viewers will gain insight into licensing.
+By producing visual representations and providing an interactive experience, I hope that viewers will gain insight into licensing.

 ## Visualization 1: License Type Distribution by Status